For Seattle weather, a return to mild, wet normality

 It will be a cold but not frigid weekend in Puget Sound, meteorologists said.

-After the recent arctic blast, meteorologists predict a return to mild, wet normality for Seattle.
+After the recent coldsnap, meteorologists predict a return to mild, wet normality for Seattle.

 Temperatures will climb into the 40s by Saturday, and remain there through the weekend, said Art Gabel, a National Weather Service meteorologist.